clusterise/kubectl-repl/README.md

 ---------

 Prompts starting with `get` return their output prefixed with `$n`.
-You may use those variables anywhere to automatically substitute for the value on first column of the respective line.
+You may use those variables anywhere to automatically substitute for the value of the first column of the respective line.
 For example:
 ```console
 # sentry get pods
 + kubectl -n sentry get pods